-A graduate-level course that examines approaches to preventing and managing international conflict, including preventative diplomacy, negotiation, third-party resolution, track-two diplomacy, and evolving collective security arrangements.
-It analyzes the institutions, both official and nongovernmental, that engage in peacemaking, and provides detailed case studies of conflict management and dispute resolution.
+Prerequisite: Graduate standing.
+Restricted to students pursuing master's degrees in Diplomacy and Military Studies or Global Leadership and Sustainable Development, or a Certificate in National Security Studies preventative diplomacy, negotiation, third-party resolution, track-two diplomacy, and evolving collective security arrangements.
+It analyzes the institutions, both official and nongovernmental, that engage in peacemaking and provides detailed case studies of conflict management and dispute resolution.